SHARI SCHREIBER'S BOOK NOOK

 Aside from several pearls of wisdom I got from my parents that helped me make some important choices along my life path, I had no real mentors.
 Like you perhaps, I was a seeker of truth, growth and healing--and even when the going got tough and I wanted to give up, I somehow found the courage to keep climbing over obstacles that threatened to defeat me.
 I was fortunate to discover some books that were timely/appropriate to my quests or struggles, which helped me stay the course--and no doubt shaped me into the woman I am today.
 These were my mentors.
 Without ever intending it, www.ShariSchreiber.com has evolved into a gigantic self-help resource--thanks in part, to those books I voraciously devoured during my fledgling adult years.
 Now, I'm sharing a few of them with you.
 As with any resource material (including mine), take what's salient and meaningful to you, and leave the rest.

 DO YOU LOVE TO BE NEEDED, OR NEED TO BE LOVED?
 I have finally gotten my first book published.
 Think of it as a primer on Codependency, and the core trauma wounds that spawn and perpetuate it.
 It's somewhat autobiographical, and delineates how I went about helping people heal.
-Look for it on Amazon, and it's also available as an e-book from your favorite online source.
+Look for it on Amazon and buy the softcover version (which I recommend), or get the e-book on Kindle.

 The Drama of the Gifted Child, by Alice Miller (and/or any other books from this author).
 Miller's had a profound influence on my writings and work.